KarlHenrik/Jupyter-Notebook-Projects/_build/features/notebooks/FallingThroughTheEarth.md

 ### Mass at different heights

-Next we need to find out how the total mass further in than us changes as we fall.
-By working our way from the center we can add one and one "shell" to find the total mass at different distances from the center.
-We have to find the total mass by adding these shells due to the relatively rough resolution of our density data.
+Next ! need to find out how the total mass further in changes with a varying radius.
+By working my way from the center I can add one and one "shell" to find the total mass at different distances from the center.
+I have to find the total mass by adding these shells due to the relatively rough resolution of our density data.

 ![title](Resources/FallingThroughTheEarthResources/EarthShells.jpg)

-Note that we use the same density for the inner and outer sphere to calculate the mass of the shell.
-The density we use for the spheres is the average of the Earth's density at the outer and inner radius of the shell.
+Note that I use the same density for the inner and outer distance to calculate the mass of the shell.
+The density I use for the spheres is the average of the Earth's density at the outer and inner radius of the shell.
 So that:

 $$ M_{shell} = M_{outer} - M_{inner} = \frac{4}{3}\pi r_{outer}^3 Density - \frac{4}{3}\pi r_{inner}^3 Density $$

+By doing this calculation for every shell and adding them up, I find the total mass of the Earth up to any distance from the center.
+This process is known as numerical integration using the midpoint rule, and in code it looks like this:

 <div markdown="1" class="cell code_cell">
 <div class="input_area" markdown="1">